Table of Contents

 The final question regarding selective and divided attention was whether selectively attending to something is going to have different effects depending on the sensory modality involved.

 Studies investigating selective attention in bi-sensorial experiments showed that our brains are more successful in processing visual information rather than auditory.
-It is important to note that selectively attending to a given modality in bi-sensorial experiments showed that our ability to integrate information afterwards from both modalities is not affected.
+It is important to note that selectively attending to a given modality in bi-sensorial experiments showed that our ability to integrate information afterward from both modalities is not affected.
 Our performance is more defined and precise in case of processing visual performance by selective attention.